Citeck/ecos-assignments/README.md

 **Read this in other languages: [Русский](README.RU.MD)**

-# `ecos-assignments`
+# `Assignments`

-The `ecos-assignments` module is designed to assign and verify tasks within Citeck modules and workspaces.
+The `Assignments` module is designed to assign and verify tasks within Citeck modules and workspaces.

 ## Get started